Exgibichi/nk_rep/doc/init.md

-Installing this .service file consists on just copying it to /usr/lib/systemd/system directory, followed by the command "systemctl daemon-reload" in order to update running systemd configuration.
+Installing this .service file consists on just copying it to /usr/lib/systemd/system directory, followed by the command "systnktl daemon-reload" in order to update running systemd configuration.

-To test, run "systemctl start bitcoind" and to enable for system startup run "systemctl enable bitcoind"
+To test, run "systnktl start bitcoind" and to enable for system startup run "systnktl enable bitcoind"

 4b) OpenRC